U.S. Route 165: Arkansas

-The route enters Arkansas south of Wilmot in Ashley County, Arkansas.
+The route enters Arkansas south of Wilmot in Ashley County.
 US 165 passes through bayous and marshlands before it intersects Highway 52 and Highway 173 in the town.
-Further north in Parkdale the route intersects Highway 8 and Highway 209.
+Further north, in Parkdale, the route intersects Highway 8 and Highway 209.
 In Portland, US 165 intersects Highway 160 before entering Montrose.
-In the south part of Montrose US 165 passes under U.S. Route 82, intersecting US 82 Business (US 82B) downtown.
+In the southern part of Montrose US 165 passes under U.S. Route 82, intersecting US 82 Business (US 82B) downtown.
 US 165 continues north near Cut-off Creek Wildlife Management Area to enter Drew County.
-Only serving the extreme southeast corner of the county, US 165 runs through Jerome near the Jerome Elementary School No. 22.
+Only serving the extreme southeastern corner of the county, US 165 runs through Jerome near the Jerome Elementary School No. 22.
 The highway enters Chicot County near Dermott where it intersects Highway 208 and Highway 35.
-Northeast of town the route intersects its parent route (US 65) which form a concurrency to Dumas.
+Northeast of town, the route intersects its parent route (US 65), which form a concurrency to Dumas.

 The route breaks from US 65 at Pickens Street, with Highway 277 shooting from the route east of Cypress Creek.
 The route forms a concurrency north with Highway 1 for 24.99 mi beginning at Back Gate.
 US 165/AR 1 intersect Highway 212 before crossing the Arkansas River on the Pendleton Bridge.

-Upon entering Arkansas County the route passes the A.M.
+Upon entering Arkansas County, the route passes the A.M.
 Bohnert Rice Plantation Pump#2 Engine and through sectioned farmland before meeting US 165B in Gillett.
 US 165/AR 1 continue north to De Witt, with AR 1 breaking east and US 165 turning due west.
 The route has a junction with Highway 11 at Eldridge Corner after which US 165 turns due north.
 This segment of US 165 was formerly AR 11 and is preserved in part by the National Register of Historic Places as Old AR 11 – Kauffman Road.
 The route enters Stuttgart after an intersection with 22nd Street.
 US 165 skirts the eastern edge of the city as Park Avenue before it turns west to intersect US 63 and enter Prairie County.
 The route only has one junction in its 2.9 mi within the county, Highway 343.

 The route next enters Lonoke County.
 Now within the Little Rock metro area, the route serves the southern part of the county with many rural junctions.
 Along its path, the route runs west through Humnoke, Allport, Coy (all with populations under 300 as of 2010) while intersecting Highway 13 and Highway 31 prior to England.
 US 165 turns northeast in England after a junction with Highway 256.
 US 165 passes through the Keo Commercial Historic District in Keo and later the Toltec Mounds Archeological State Park before entering Pulaski County.

 Entering North Little Rock, the route has a junction with I-440 before terminating at Broadway Street (US 70).